 Whootie Owl has a wonderful collection of stories that teach values.
 The creator, Elaine Lindy, has compiled hundreds of kid-illustrated folk tales from more than sixty countries, and each illustrates a positive value such as patience or self-reliance.

-February 10, 2000 -- From firefly, a reader from Canada who is affiliated with the site
+July 30, 2000 -- From J R Cousins, a reader from Ohio, USA who is affiliated with the site